7 Bodyweight Glute Exercises for Your Butt and Hips

 How to do it:

-Hip thrusts are a great way to activate your core and glutes at the same time.
-For more of a challenge, try adding a resistance band around your knees or balancing on a single leg during the exercise.
+Hip thrusts are great bodyweight glute exercises.
+They activate your core and glutes simultaneously.
+For an added challenge, try looping a resistance band around your knees or doing the exercise on one leg.

 How to do it:

-• Start by leaning with your back against a steady couch and the bottom of your shoulder blades resting near the top of the couch cushion.
+Sit on the floor with your back leaning against a sturdy couch.
+Position the bottom of your shoulder blades near the top edge of the couch cushion.

 Get more information on how to do a hip thrust.